1. In the third year of the reign of king Belshazzar a vision appeared unto me, even unto me Daniel, after that which appeared unto me at the first.

 It cast down some of the host and of the stars to the ground — Antiochus removed the sacred furniture from the Temple and “went back to his own country, having shed blood and uttered words of extreme arrogance” (1 Maccabees 1:21-24 NJB).

-By him the daily sacrifice was taken away — Two years later, on the 15th day of the month Chislev in 165 BC.
-Antiochus defiled the Temple at Jerusalem by slaughtering a pig in the Holy Place.
+By him the daily sacrifice was taken away — Two years later, on the 15th and 25th day of the month Kislev in 167 BC.
+Antiochus defiled the Temple at Jerusalem by setting up a statue of Jupiter Olympus in the Temple and slaughtering a pig in the Holy Place.

 How long shall be the vision concerning the daily sacrifice — In effect, the angels ask, “How long will the sacrifices cease?
 How long will God’s vengeance against the wickedness of His people last?”

-Two thousand and three hundred days — This is the time period, roughly six years and three and a half months, in which Antiochus occupies the city of Jerusalem.
-The Jews were oppressed for six years under the tyranny of Antiochus.
-For the last three years of the occupation, the sacrifices ceased to be offered.
-The purifying of the temple was not at the end of the sixth year, but not until the ninth month of the Jewish ecclesiastical year, Chislev, which is also the third month of the Jewish civil year .
+Two thousand and three hundred days — This is the time period, exactly six-years and three-and-a-half-months, during which Antiochus occupied the city of Jerusalem.
+Although the Jews were oppressed for over six years under the tyranny of Antiochus, for the last three years of the occupation, the sacrifices ceased to be offered.
+The purifying of the Temple was not at the end of the sixth year, but not until the ninth month of the Jewish ecclesiastical year, Kislev (November/December), which is also the third month of the Jewish civil year.

-According to the testimony of 1 Maccabees 4:52: “Now on the twenty-fifth day of the ninth month (which is called Chislev), in the hundred and forty-eighth year they rose up betimes in the morning.
+According to the testimony of 1 Maccabees 4:52: “Now on the twenty-fifth day of the ninth month (which is called Kislev), in the hundred and forty-eighth year (165 BC) they rose up betimes in the morning.
 And offered a sacrifice according to law upon the new altar of burnt offerings which they had made.”

-Josephus writes that the temple was desecrated for three years.
-He testifies that this was the fulfillment of the prophecy of Daniel, “Indeed it so came to pass that our nation suffered these things under Antiochus Epiphanes, according to Daniel’s vision and what he wrote years before they came to pass.”
+Josephus writes that the Temple was desecrated in fulfillment of the prophecy of Daniel, “Indeed it so came to pass that our nation suffered these things under Antiochus Epiphanes, according to Daniel’s vision and what he wrote years before they came to pass” (Antiquities X:11:7).

 The appearance of a man — An appearance of Jesus Christ.
-Apparently, Jesus Christ, the same person as “the Son of Man” (Dan.
-7:13) appears to Daniel in order to give him the interpretation of this vision.
+Apparently, Jesus Christ, the same person as “the Son of Man” (Daniel 7:13) appears to Daniel and directs the angel Gabriel to give Daniel the interpretation of this vision.

-At the time appointed the end shall be — Christ tells Daniel that He will show him the time when the vision will be fulfilled.
+At the time appointed the end shall be — The angel tells Daniel that He will show him the time when the vision will be fulfilled.

-The kings of Media and Persia — The kingdom of Medio-Persia.
+The kings of Media and Persia — The kingdom of Medo-Persia.

-The king of Grecia — The Greco-Macedonian Empire.
+The king of Grecia — The Macedonian-Greek Empire.

 The great horn — This is Alexander the Great.